KennyNothere/Projects-by-Kenny/Google-Chrome/update.md

     -"caret-color" is a little line when you click on other tags and "transparent" can make it disapper -"focus" is an element that target stuff inside of the input

+7/27/2025

+-ALWAYS REMEMBER to put width and height in a div or other tags if need it
+    -i have been searching for what went wrong for 3h and turn out i forgot to put the... you get the idea right?
+-Added Search img on the Search bar